Kartearis/rsschool-cv/cv.md

   };
   ```
 ## Experience
-  - 4 years of developing Automated Workplace Automation systems at BSTU "Voenmeh", mainly for the admission committee.
+  - 4 years of developing Workplace Automation systems at BSTU "Voenmeh", mainly for the admission committee.
   - Development of automated [task checker](http://toi.kartearis.xyz) for Theoretical Bases of Informatics discipline at BSTU.
   - Several pet projects such as tabletop map generator, currently unpublished.
 ## Education